To earn an MPS in Global Hospitality Leadership, you must successfully complete 11 courses (33 credits total), including:

 - Full-time students typically take three courses during the fall and spring semesters, and two courses during the summer semester.

 - Part-time students typically take one to two courses during the fall, spring, and summer semesters.

 The Global Hospitality Leadership program offers two focus areas that enable you to tailor your studies and sharpen your expertise in a particular area of study:

-- Strategic Brand and Experience: This focus area emphasizes the importance of brand affinity and loyalty, examining how to measure and analyze audiences, envision core values and missions that speak to those audiences, and create brands and experiences at both the corporate and customer levels that inspire guests and generate loyalty.
+- Strategic Brand & Experience: This focus area emphasizes the importance of brand affinity and loyalty, examining how to measure and analyze audiences, envision core values and missions that speak to those audiences, and create brands and experiences at both the corporate and customer levels that inspire guests and generate loyalty.